BoehmerSusanne/RetroYearPiRadio/README.md

 # RetroYearPiRadio
-This is the software for the Retro Year Pi Radio on instructables.com.
+This is the software for the Retro Year Pi Radio on instructables.com. <br>
-Open a terminal and pull the source code from Github by calling "git clone https://github.com/BoehmerSusanne/RetroYearPiRadio.git".
+Open a terminal and pull the source code from Github by calling "git clone https://github.com/BoehmerSusanne/RetroYearPiRadio.git". <br>
 You can put your music files in the folders with the years from 1950 to 2010.

 ## Sample Music: